StrumentiResistenti/Bear/README.md

 Why bear?
 ---------

-Partly because a bear is a *hive* plunderer and partly because this tool *bears* things (metadata) away, to another place.
+Partly because a bear is a *hive* plunderer and partly because this tool *bears* things (metadata) to another place.
 Got the pun?